SBSoftwareDev/toolbox/notes/React.md

 Inline styling is useful for React elements that should be dynamically updated.

 ## React Components
-A React component can be created through a function that returns JSX parsable html.
+A basic React component can be created through a function that returns JSX parsable html.
 This component can then be inserted with html element syntax.
 ```
 function Heading() {
     return <h1>My favorite books</h1>;